PythonShinobi/anime-api/README.md

 1. Make sure you have Flask-Migrate installed (`pip install Flask-Migrate`).
 2. Set up your Flask application and SQLAlchemy models.
-3. Run the following commands:

-    flask db init  # Initialize the migrations directory (only needed once). flask db migrate -m "Initial migration"# Create an initial migration. flask db upgrade  # Apply the migration to the database.
+3. Run the following commands: flask db upgrade  # Apply the migration to the database.